 What we experience as failing is a lack of ownership and responsibility for following up the agreement and the agreement portfolio.
 This is in addition to the fact that employees have left and started without the responsibility for previously concluded agreements having been clarified.
 With responsibility also come powers and rights, such as amount limits, approval processes adapted to an organizational structure, as well as clarification on follow-up and updating of agreements and contracts.

-3 Have contracts and agreements collected in ONE place
+3 Have contracts and agreements collected in a common place

 The company’s agreements and contracts are often stored in different places.
 The first thing one should therefore do is to initiate a process to “capture” all the contracts and where they are archived or stored.
 It is then appropriate to collect and store all the contracts in place, in such a way that you get a good overview of the type of agreements and that the agreements can easily be found again.